influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/storage-engine.md

 ### Horizontal scaling

-Horizontal scaling (also know as "scaling out") involves increasing the Horizontal scaling is typically used to handle increasing amounts of traffic or workload
+Horizontal scaling (also known as "scaling out") involves increasing the number of nodes or processes available to perform a given task.
+Horizontal scaling is typically used to increase the amount of workload or throughput a system can manage, but also provides additional redundancy and failover.

 {{< html-diagram/scaling-strategy "horizontal" >}}